-Staying in Provincetown – The Benchmark Inn
+Where to Stay in Provincetown – The Benchmark Inn

-When to Visit
+Best Time to Visit Provincetown

 Come mid-April, shops begin to open again.
-On Memorial Day things start to pick up.
+On Memorial Day things really start to pick back up.
 But the real busy season is from the Fourth of July until Labor Day weekend.
 During this time each week will be themed.
 From “Bear Week” to “Carnival Week” there is always something going on in Provincetown.
 For a full list of events, look here.